 Make a list of your favourite places to shop

-Online shopping can become overwhelming, and unlike traditional shopping in a brick and mortar store, you have the option of shopping in multiple stores at a go, says Leighton.
+Online shopping can become overwhelming, and unlike traditional shopping in a bricks and mortar store, you have the option of shopping in multiple stores at once, says Leighton.

-So before you open 300 browsers, be sure to make a list of your favourite places to shop.
+But before you open 300 browser tabs, be sure to make a list of your favourite places to shop.
 That way you have an idea of where to go for specific items.